nasa-itc/generic_imu/README.md

 The protocol, commands, and responses of the component are captured below.

 ## Protocol
-The protocol in use is UART 115200 8N1.
+The protocol in use is CAN.
 The device is speak when spoken too.
 All communications with the device require / contain a header of 0xDEAD and a trailer of 0xBEEF.